iamyounix/octheme/Flavours.md

 It is recommended to provide this icon.

 - **Tool** - Any tool entry
   - If provided, is used as fallback for non-OS entries in OpenCore; if not provided falls back again to **HardDrive** (which is required)

 ### Shell Tools

-It is recommended to provide _one_ of these files (more is optional, and not normally required).
+It is recommended to provide *one* of these files (more is optional, and not normally required).

 If providing just one file, name it `Shell.icns` if the theming of the icon is generic to any shell tool (as in the examples in OcBinaryData).
 Name it `OpenShell.icns` or `UEFIShell.icns` if the theming is more specific (e.g. includes specific text on the icon).

 - **Shell** - Any shell-style tool
 - **UEFIShell:Shell** - EDK II UEFI Shell
   - As an example of how flavours work: **UEFIShell:Shell** will try `UEFIShell.icns`, then `Shell.icns` (and then, by OC default behaviour, `Tool.icns`, then `HardDrive.icns`)

-   - _**Note**: Including **UEFIShell** anywhere in the flavour triggers picker audio-assist for "UEFI Shell"_
+    >Note: Including **UEFIShell** anywhere in the flavour triggers picker audio-assist for "UEFI Shell"_

 - **OpenShell:UEFIShell:Shell** - Themed specifically for OpenCore OpenShell (which is a variant of the EDK II UEFI Shell)
   - This is the recommended flavour to use for `OpenShell.efi`, as is done in the sample config files
   - Although this is the recommended *flavour*, icon artists are not required to provide this icon file, since this flavour will automatically find and use `Shell.icns` or `UEFIShell.icns` anyway
   - Because **UEFIShell** is included in this flavour, it will also trigger picker audio-assist for "UEFI Shell"
 - **GRUBShell:Shell** - GRUB Shell themed icon

 ### NVRAM Tools